The difference between being bonded and being insured

 Among other things, it protects the customer from incomplete projects.
 This can include instances in which the contractor goes bankrupt before the project is complete.

 The word “fidelity” refers to loyalty and honesty.
-Despite its name, a fidelity bond protects policyholders from fraudulent acts.
+Despite its name, a fidelity bond protects policyholders from fraudulent acts committed by employees.

 Cost to get bonded and insured

 The cost of getting bonded and insured varies.
 It depends on your profession, the type of bond you’re taking out, the level of coverage you want, the deductibles, and where your business is operating.

 Surety bonds are generally calculated as a percentage of your desired coverage amount, at a rate of up to 15%, with this percentage paid as an annual premium.
 So a $100,000 bond could cost up to $15,000 annually.

 In some cases, like licensing bonds, your credit score may be taken into account when calculating the premium.

 Does my business need to be bonded?

 This is an excellent question.
 For most professions, whether or not to get small business bonds is up to you.

 However, it is a common requirement for construction businesses to have bond coverage, general liability insurance and workers’ compensation before being approved for a project or professional license.
 In some cases, it’s required by law.

 If you’re doing smaller jobs like mowing lawns or cleaning houses, then you may not need to be bonded.